New announcement. Learn more

 Individual support

-Our peer support volunteers provide free 1:1 support either by phone, video calling (Zoom, Skype, Facebook Messenger), or in person by arrangement.
+Our peer support volunteer Mentors provide free 1:1 support either by phone, video calling (Zoom, Skype, Facebook Messenger), or in person by arrangement.

 To get help, all you need to do is send us a message via our contact form or call us on 0800 273 222.

-Our Buddy Programme matches newly diagnosed men and women from any culture or ethnicity with a trained breast cancer support Buddy who provides 1:1 emotional and practical support.
+Our Buddy/Mentor Programme matches newly diagnosed men and women from any culture or ethnicity with a trained breast cancer support Buddy who provides 1:1 emotional and practical support.

 You may feel vulnerable in the weeks following a diagnosis and you’ll probably have many decisions to make about your treatment and care.